 I heard there are rest stops, where are they and what’s at them?
-We have two rest stops along the first half of the ride, the first will be at Spooner Summit on the west side of Highway 50 in the Rim Trail parking lot, the other will be just past Kingsbury Grade near the Tramway Market / Fox and Hound.
+We have two rest stops along the first half of the ride, the first will be at Spooner Summit on the west side of Highway 50 in the Rim Trail parking lot, the other will be just past Kingsbury Grade in the parking lot of Heavenly’s Boulder Lodge.
 We’ll have a variety of sweet and salty snacks along with drinks.
 There will not be any more rest stops and only limited access to mountain water (a lake and a few streams) after you get back on the Rim Trail at the Heavenly Stagecoach Lodge.

 What should I pack?
 Here’s a link to photos of a few pack contents from past years.
 Be prepared!
 Also, there is very limited phone service along the route.
 Bring a print map if you don’t know the route and ride along with others.